 However, I am speaking my truth and the development of Secret Beach still saddens me.
 In my

 For me, it started well before the roads were built.
 We used to go there on my friend’s boat.
 Once he lined up a tour with someone selling plots not far south of the area back when they were going for the crazy low price of $8000.
 Our other friend Paul and I got invited to go for the ride so of course we both jumped at the chance.

 I remember that day and pulling up to the beach and loving landing on “Gilligan’s Island” as we had done many times before in that area.
 I knew that the land sale meant changes were coming.
 I had no idea at the time just how much.

 The development in question never really got built up.
 As you can see by the above picture it was a jungle hike looking at land plots.
 Years later enter roads, and with them came the more public start of Secret Beach.
 A stone’s throw north of the area above.
 It became more accessible to the masses and slowly developed.
 Today Secret Beach is a globally known, thriving and popular beach area.

 I know you can’t stop progress but sometimes it stings badly, and I mean no disrespect to anyone in saying that.
 We all have to make a living.
-I wish all the business well that are up there.
+I wish all the business up there well.
 I am glad people have a sargasso free place to enjoy the water and a fun tropical road trip.
 I even got Secret Beach listed in USA Today: World’s best picnic spots – Travel bloggers’ picks, when it was just getting started with businesses.
 There’s that double-edged sword again.

 Sometimes when something so special is lost it takes time to grieve.